USDA Loan Calculator – Your Resource

 Can I cash-out my USDA refinance loan?

-No, the USDA loan can only be used for purchases and refinances.
+No, the USDA loan can only be used for purchases and streamline refinances.

 Can I apply for the USDA loan even if I am self-employed?

 Yes, self-employed borrowers can qualify for the USDA mortgage.
-They only have to provide proof of self-employment income.
-This is through at least 2 years of federal tax returns.
+Proof of self-employment income is required with 2 years of federal tax returns.

 Am I qualified for a USDA loan if I am a repeat buyer?

-Definitely, you can qualify even if you are not a first-time buyer.
-The USDA loan is for first-time and repeat buyers.
+USDA Rural Development is not a first-time homebuyer program.
+Therefore, the USDA loan is for both first-time and repeat buyers.

-Do I have to use escrow for my insurance and taxes when in a USDA mortgage?
+Do I need to escrow insurance and taxes when financing with a USDA mortgage?

 Is the USDA loan a good mortgage to consider?

-Homebuyers with low to moderate-income are the target of the USDA loan.
-The mortgage does not require any down payment.
-The mortgage rates can be also low in comparison to other loan programs.
-This makes the mortgage easier more affordable and easier to access.
+Homebuyers with low to moderate-income are the target market for a USDA loan.
+A down payment is not required.
+Mortgage rates are typically lower than other loan programs.
+This makes the mortgage more affordable and easier to access.